-When it comes to flea medicine for dogs there are lots of options, and that can make picking the right one a challenge, but this article can help.
+When it comes to flea medicine for dogs there are lots of options which can make picking the right one a challenge, but this article can help.

-External parasites like fleas and ticks can make your puppy's life absolutely miserable... not to mention be a serious risk to his health, it's important to find an effective (and safe) way to prevent/kill them.
+Because fleas and ticks can make your puppy's life absolutely miserable, not to mention pose a serious risk to his health, it's important to find an effective (and safe) way to prevent/kill them.

 Flea/tick medications should kill any fleas/ticks that have already taken up residence on your pet... and many of them also repel or kill other insects and parasites such as flies, mosquitoes and worms.